-- We are asking you to join a research study. - The purpose of this research study is to examine how response to e-cigarette flavors can differ as a result of a person's sex (being male or female). - Study procedures will include an intake visit to determine if you are eligible for the study and four lab sessions.
-At the first three lab sessions we will ask you to sample and rate e-cigarettes in different flavors.
-At a fourth lab session, we will present all three e-cigs you previously sampled and let you vape them at any rate you wish to for a 1-hr period. - 4 visits not including the intake appointment are required. - The intake visit will take about 2-hrs, the first three lab sessions about an hour, and the final lab session about 1.5-2 hrs.
-These visits will take 7 hours total. - During the lab session, we may ask you to wear a silicone smartband, similar to a smartwatch or fitbit.
-You will wear this on the same arm that you use to vape the e-cigarette.
-The smartband is used to monitor movement to track e-cigarette puffing behavior. - There are some risks from participating in this study.
-The risks include the risk of vaping an e-cigarette, being exposed to nicotine and flavors in an e-cigarette, keeping study data confidential, collecting urine samples, and completing rating scales and assessments.
-We will describe these risks in detail in this consent. - The study may have no benefits to you. - Taking part in this study is your choice.
+- We are asking you to join a research study. - We plan to enroll 30 people in this research study. - The purpose of this research study is to investigate if adding water to certain nicotine containing e-cigarette flavors that contain flavor chemicals called aldehydes reduce how irritating inhaling the e-cigarette vapor feels and if adding water makes the experience of vaping less enjoyable.
+We plan to examine this by having e-cigarette users vape flavors that do and do not contain flavor chemicals called aldehydes with and without different levels of water added to the e-liquid. - Study procedures will include an intake visit to determine if you are eligible and two lab sessions.
+At each lab session, we will ask participants to sample two flavors when they have no water added and when they have three different amounts of water added.
+Participants will take two puffs of each water/flavor combination. - There is an intake appointment to determine if you are eligible.
+That can be completed in two parts (remotely or in person) or in one part (fully in person).
+The full intake appointment will take approximately two hours.
+If eligible, participants will take part in two lab sessions that take two hours each. - In total, the study will take participants 6 hours to complete. - There are some risks from participating in this study.
+The risks include the risk of vaping an e-cigarette, being exposed to nicotine and flavors in an e-cigarette, being exposed to e-cigarettes with different water concentrations, keeping study data confidential, collecting urine samples, and completing rating scales and assessments.
+We will describe these risks in detail in this consent. - The study may have no benefits to you.
+If you vape THC/CBD, this study may benefit you, as we monitor your health as a part of this study. - Taking part in this study is your choice.
 You can choose to take part, or you can choose not to take part in this study.
 You can also change your mind at any time.
 Whatever choice you make, you will not lose access to your medical care or give up any legal rights or benefits. - If you are interested in learning more about the study, please continue reading, or have someone read to you, the rest of this document.
 Take as much time as you need before you make your decision.
 Ask the study staff questions about anything you do not understand.
 Once you understand the study, we will ask you if you wish to participate; if so, you will have to sign this form.